seven-vector-databases/seven-vector-databases.github.io/src/part-main/day7-databricks.md

 RANDOM_SEED                = 42
 ```

+> **Note:** `NUM_DOCS` controls the size of the generated dataset.
+200 is the recommended default for this chapter - embedding generation runs locally via Ollama and is single-threaded, so larger values will work but will take proportionally longer.
+Production pipelines would typically use a hosted embedding endpoint with async or batched generation to handle scale.

 > **Note:** Databricks Community Edition does not have a `main` catalog.
 The default catalog is `workspace`.
 If you see a `NO_SUCH_CATALOG_EXCEPTION` error, check which catalogs are available with `SHOW CATALOGS` and update `CATALOG_NAME` accordingly.

 ### Determine Embedding Dimensions